apptainer/apptainer-admindocs/configfiles.rst

 configurations to be used by the specified list of users.
 By default only root may use CNI configuration, except in the case of a fakeroot execution where only 40_fakeroot.conflist is used.
-This feature only applies when {Singularity} is running in SUID mode and the user is non-root.
+This feature only applies when {Project} is running in SUID mode and the user is non-root.

 ``allow net groups``: Allow specified root administered CNI network configurations to be used by the specified list of users.
 By default only root may use CNI configuration, except in the case of a fakeroot execution where only 40_fakeroot.conflist is used.
-This feature only applies when {Singularity} is running in SUID mode and the user is non-root.
+This feature only applies when {Project} is running in SUID mode and the user is non-root.

 ``allow net networks``: Specify the names of CNI network configurations that may be used by users and groups listed in the allow net users / allow net groups directives.
-Thus feature only applies when {Singularity} is running in SUID mode and the user is non-root.
+Thus feature only applies when {Project} is running in SUID mode and the user is non-root.

 GPU Options
 ===========

-{Singularity} provides integration with GPUs in order to facilitate GPU based workloads seamlessly.
+{Project} provides integration with GPUs in order to facilitate GPU based workloads seamlessly.
 Both options listed below are particularly useful in GPU only environments.
-For more information on using GPUs with {Singularity} checkout :ref:`GPU Library Configuration
+For more information on using GPUs with {Project} checkout :ref:`GPU Library Configuration
 <gpu_library_configuration>`.

 ``always use nv``: Enabling this option will cause every action command